ange1ato/personal-librarian/README.md

 ## Introduction
 Accurately assessing the difficulty of passages for testing student reading comprehension has long been a challenge for teachers, curriculum designers, and testing institutions.
 Educational institutions currently rely on metrics such as the Flesch-Kincaid Grade Level formula to determine readability and assign texts to specific age groups.
 However, these metrics heavily depend on surface-level features like sentence length.

 Whilst they are easy to interpret and therefore assign, these metrics often fail to capture the more intricate complexities of semantics and language.
 Readability is influenced by many additional factors, such as domain-specific language, the use of abstract vocabulary, and subtle differences in meaning, which can make structurally simple sentences harder to understand.
 Conversely, structurally complex sentences may be easier to comprehend depending on their context.

 This project explores whether a pretrained transformer model (BERT) can more accurately gauge the difficulty of texts.
 A comparison between existing traditional formulas and a transformer-based model (trained with CLEAR dataset) is conducted to predict readability scores and grade level classification for texts.

 ## Background / Literature Review
-n 1948, Robert Flesch developed the Flesch Reading Ease formula (Flesch, 1948), which multiplies the number of syllables per 100 words by a coefficient (0.846), multiplies the average number of words per sentence by a coefficient (1015), and subtracts both of those values from 206.835.
+In 1948, Robert Flesch developed the Flesch Reading Ease formula (Flesch, 1948), which multiplies the number of syllables per 100 words by a coefficient (0.846), multiplies the average number of words per sentence by a coefficient (1015), and subtracts both of those values from 206.835.
 At the time, researchers had been developing readability formulas stemming from educators’ discovery in the 1920s of a way to use vocabulary difficulty and sentence length to predict difficulty level (DuBay, 2004).
 In 1978, J. Peter Kincaid and others improved on the Flesch Reading Ease formula to create the Flesch-Kincaid readability tests, which include the Flesch-Kincaid grade level formula (Kincaid et al., 1975).
 These were created in work with the American Navy and tested on members of the Navy.
 This new formula involves multiplying the average number of words per sentence by 0.39 and adding that value to the number to the average number of syllables per word and subtracting 15.59 from that.
 These formulas were used frequently for decades, but researchers increasingly noticed that these formulas could not distinguish the semantics of the texts that were being examined.
 Structurally simple sentences about complex topics have the same readability score as structurally simple sentences about simple topics.
 As a result, we need the content and the context of the text to help identify how easy it is to read the text.

 In 2019, decades after the creation of the Flesch-Kincaid readability tests, BERT (Bidirectional Encoder Representations from Transformers) was created (Devlin et al., 2019).
 BERT is a language representation model that pretrains deep bidirectional representations from unlabeled text.
 This allows the pretrained BERT to be used to create state-of-the-art models for a wide variety of tasks with only one additional output layer.
 This was different from what preceded it in that it takes into consideration the context within which a word appears.
 This model accurately provides us with the meaning of every word and of the sentence overall, allowing for a better understanding of what the readability of the text actually is.

 At the intersection of readability and machine learning, neural supervised and unsupervised approaches have been used to determine the readability of documents (Martinc et al., 2021).
 In this research, it was found that deep neural networks are viable for both supervised and unsupervised readability tasks, but that the suitability of a specific architecture for the readability task depends on the data set specifics.
 Additionally, Maddali (2021) found that gradient boosting and neural networks performed best on assessing the readability of a text, but they relied on Word2Vec embeddings.
 This leads us to our research today on using the BERT embeddings with machine learning models to assess readability.

 ## Research Question
 Is a transformer-based LLM better at predicting the reading difficulty (and assigning the corresponding grade level) of educational texts than the Flesch-Kincaid model?

 We hypothesize that our models using contextual embeddings from BERT will perform better than the baseline, which uses the traditional, limited metrics to assess readability.

 ## Our Components
 Our project formulates the difficulty prediction as a supervised regression task.

 The input (x) to the model is an excerpt of text from the CLEAR dataset.
 Each of these inputs has a sequence of words, which is then tokenized and converted into vector representations.

 We used contextual embeddings, which were generated by BERT for the deep learning model.
 These embeddings accounted for semantic meaning and syntactic structure.

 The output (y) of the model is the readability score for the input text.
 The readability score reflects the text’s difficulty by assigning a grade level that the text is best suited for.
 The score itself is a continuous value for this readability score.

 The objective function of our project was to train the model to correctly minimize the difference between the ground truth labels and the predicted readability scores, using mean squared error loss.
 MSE is well-suited for regression tasks because it heavily punishes the bigger deviations between the two scores.

 MSE also serves as an evaluation metric for model performance, as well as the correlation between the predicted and the actual readability score.
 Both of these metrics allowed us to assess how accurate and consistent the model was in evaluating the text’s difficulty with closer regard for how an actual human would interpret the text.

 ## Methods